 Once the facilities are built, they are easy to maintain and power generation is economically affordable.

 The main limits of these plants are:

-- The difficulty of the placement (indicatively, the appropriate sites must have tide widths greater than 3 meters and topography favorable to the installation)
+The difficulty of the installation (the ideal sites must have tidal amplitudes greater than 3 meters and a topography favorable to the installation)

-- The tendency to sedimentation within the basin (especially if it is placed at the mouths of rivers)
+The tendency to sedimentation within the basin (especially if placed at the mouth of rivers)